Zymbit-Docs/docs/content/tutorials/digital-wallet/ethereum-signing-example/index.md

 #### Create the example transaction to send

-Create an example transaction to send out on the Ropsten test network:
+Create an example transaction to send out on the Goerli test network:

 ```python
 # grab nonce value of sender's account. nonce = number of transactions